saraford/train-your-hubot/README.md

 2. npm install
 3. copy the hubot-sample folder from https://github.com/saraford/hubot-electron-adapter into the train-your-hubot/node-modules folder.
 It's next on my todo list to have this as a npm install to avoid this step.
 4. npm start

+## Note
+train-your-hubot will create a myHubotScripts folder in your Documents directory.